Submissions

 Manuscripts should be arranged in the following order:

-1. Title Page (Title, Authors, Affiliations)
+1. Title Page (Title, Authors, Affiliations; Acknowledgement and Author Contributions)

 2. Abstract